strigunov/steam-hourboost-mysql/README.md

 # Steam HourBoost Script with MySQL-Support
-This is a simple Steam HourBoost Script with MySQL-Support written in NodeJS.
+This is a simple Steam Hourboost Script with MySQL- and SteamGuard/Sentry-Support written in NodeJS.

 If you find any bugs, please do not hesitate to report them to me.